magiclen/rust-performance-measurement/README.md

 For elements whose type is `char`, if the length of an array is smaller than **32** or so, the **contains** method has better performance.

 For other data types, it usually depends on how elements are compared with each other.
-The more complex the comparision, the more advantageous the **binary_search** method.
+The more complex the comparison, the more advantageous the **binary_search** method.

 ## The For-Iterator Performance Measurement